Call to Enroll 1-833-698-1049 | TTY 711

 There are 2 ways to get prescription drug coverage:

-1. Enroll in a Medicare Advantage Prescription Drug plan (Parts C and D).
-This will combine your medical and prescription drug coverage.
+1. Enroll in a Medicare Advantage Prescription Drug pan (Parts C and D).

 Every Medicare Part D plan has a list of drugs it covers, called a formulary.
-When you research a plan, check the medications you are currently taking against the plan’s list.
+When you research a plan, check the medications you are currently taking against the plan's list.
 Formularies include both brand name and generic prescription drugs.
-Your plan will not remove any drugs from its formulary until the start of the new plan year, unless there’s an extenuating circumstance, like a recall.
+Your plan will not remove any drugs from it's formulary until the start of the new plan year, unless there's extenuation circumstance, like a recall.

 Medicare HMO or PPO networks are the most common type of networks within Medicare Advantage plans.